mikegleen/modes/doc/source/configuration.rst

    case it is useful for discarding rubbish rows in the CSV file.
 -  **title**

    Optional.
-Specify the column title in the first row of the column, but see the ``--skip_rows`` command line parameter.
+Specify the column title in the first row of the CSV file, but see the ``--skip_rows`` command line parameter.
-   If omitted, a best-guess title will be created from the xpath statement, ignoring predicates (expressions within square brackets).
+   If omitted, a best-guess title will be created from the **xpath** statement, which see for an example.
    If in a control document, the title will be shown in diagnostics but is not otherwise used.
-The titles of data-related documents must be unique as this title corresponds to a CSV column heading.
+The titles of documents must be unique and are case sensitive.
 -  **value**

    Required for **ifeq**, **ifnoteq**, **ifattribeq**, **ifcontains**, **ifanyeq**,